borisfaure/bastardkb-rs/README.md

 ## What's missing

-- No support for controlling the trackball
+- Support for controlling the trackball when the keyboard is plugged on the left side.
 - RGB underglow leds
+- Mouse acceleration
+- Combos
 - One Shot Actions
 - ...